Chong Peng Khang Chairman

 Peter Yong Kuen Fook Member

-- a member of the Malaysian Institute of Accountant (“MIA”); or
+- shall be a member of the Malaysian Institute of Accountants (“MIA”); or

 - if he is not a member of MIA, he must have at least three (3) years of working experience and: